Holy Isle Hike

 You are given a pamphlet when booking that gives information on the island and has a map of the walking and hiking routes.

-The ferries run most of the year when the weather is suitable, it is better to pre-book through the website now as can be fully booked some days, also there are a few different offers available for visits.
+The ferries run from April to October when the weather is suitable, it is better to pre-book through the website now as can be fully booked some days, also there are a few different offers available for visits.
 Out of the summer season, it would be best to phone to check the ferries will be running on the day of your visit.

 lamlashcruises.org.uk